Photo: Aaron White

 Charlie astonished me with his uncanny ability to transform a plain, flat blanket into a nesting cocoon, all with only four 3” legs and one long snout.

 3) A rousing game of his choice is required at least once a day, preferably several times — depending, of course, on his mood and energy level.
 Always involving a toy (new at least once a week & his to destroy just as promptly as he wishes), a kong (stuffed with delicious treats) for the finding, or hide’n’seek with one of his humans.
 (And when I say ‘his’, there is no exaggeration — he owns whoever is in charge of his care.)

 4) Fresh raw vegetables and fruit are a daily requirement, preferably carrots, asparagus and apples, but he is willing to try some new exotic delicacies also.

 Who knew that one little dog — very little actually — could require such high maintenance!?
 Once he had us trained though, I will say things went very smoothly — just as long as we did the bidding of Sir Charles, Little Mister Chas, Mr C, Chollie, The C-Man, Charrie, ChaChee, Ch-ch-ch-Charlie, John Charley Corn, Charlemagne (hard ‘Ch’) …

 And, despite the plethora of playful nicknames that our Charlie sported while in our care, when he came into my dreams at night (and he did) he was always wearing a tux, waistcoat, bowtie, top hat and monacle.
-It is just the kind of gentleman he is.
+He is just that kind of gentleman.